TipTopTournament/Client/README.md

 ### What is a license number?
 And why do I need one?

-We use license numbers as a result of working together with Swiss Table Tennis.
+We use license numbers as a result of wanting to work together with Swiss Table Tennis.
 They require all registered players to have a license.
-So if you are already licensed by them, you can just sign up for an account and login with your license number and your stats will already be available.
+So if you were already licensed by them, you could just sign up for an account and login with your license number and your stats would be already available.
 Our idea was that you could simply play your tournament through our application and we would send the results to Swiss Table Tennis.

 ### Will my scores be sent directly to Swiss Table Tennis?